code0monkey1/tdd-fundamentals-in-typescript/README.md

     + E2E tests are the least ( as they take a lot of time)
     +  Integration Tests are a bit more (As they take a little less time )
     + Unit tests are the most (As they take the least time and can cover all scenarios at the unit level) .

+---

+### The 3 Laws of TDD

+1. You are not allowed to write any production code _unless it is to make a production code pass_
+1. You are not allowed to write any more of a  unit test than is sufficient to fail ; a compilation error is a failure
+1. You are not allowed to write any production code than is sufficient to pass the unit test